johnsusek/praeco/README.md

 ## Upgrading

 If you use docker-compose.yml published on github as it is, it will be the current latest version instead of a specific version.
-If you want to specify a specific version, edit it yourself and then run "docker-compose up --force-recreate --build".
+If you want to specify a specific version, edit it yourself and then run `docker-compose up --force-recreate --build`.

 ```
 docker-compose down